A113L/Unicode-Password-Generator-Bash-Script/README.md

 This is a secure, high-entropy password generator written in Python 3 that utilizes a massive Unicode character pool.

 It prompts the user for the desired password length and count, then generates cryptographically secure passwords using Python's secrets module.
-It also calculates the Shannon Entropy to provide a numerical measure of password strength and offers the option to safely save the generated passwords to a timestamped UTF-8 encoded file.
-Your cheap console Keepass.
+It also calculates the Shannon Entropy to provide a numerical measure of password strength and offers the option to safely save the generated passwords to a timestamped UTF-8 encoded file..

 ```
 $ python3 unigen.py